In New Jersey, spared by Sandy but paying the price in taxes

 New Jersey home owners already pay the highest taxes in the country, with the revenues going to fund schools, police, firefighters, roads, and building projects.
 When the value of taxable property drops in one area, the burden often shifts to others to make up the difference.

-At the epicentre of the problem is Ocean County, where Checchia lives, and where miles of long, fragile barrier islands bore the brunt of the storm's beating.
-The storm carved $7 billion (4 billion pounds) out of the total value of the county's taxable property.
+At the epicenter of the problem is Ocean County, where Checchia lives, and where miles of long, fragile barrier islands bore the brunt of the storm's beating.
+The storm carved $7 billion out of the total value of the county's taxable property.

 Ocean County saw its tax base - the combined value of all real estate subject to property taxes - dwindle to about $90 billion from $100 billion in 2012, said John C. Bartlett, a local elected official who heads the county finance department.